 The Phonological Awareness and Literacy Screening (PALS) is the state provided screening tool for Virginia's Early Intervention Reading Initiative.
 PALS is administered in grades K-3.
 The major purpose of PALS is to identify those students who are below grade-level expectations and may be in need of additional reading instruction.

 What is DRA?

-The Developmental Reading Assessment (DRA) is an individualized reading assessment that is designed to find the student's independent level of reading.
-DRA K-3 assesses the student’s oral reading and measures comprehension as the student retells the story read.
-There are benchmark levels that have been established for fall, mid-year, and spring.
+The Developmental Reading Assessment (DRA) is an individualized reading assessment that is designed to find the students' independent reading level.
+The DRA assesses the student’s oral reading fluency and comprehension.
+There are benchmark levels that have been established for fall, mid-year, and spring for each grade level.